 As is the case with pharmaceuticals generally, we have observed side effects and adverse events associated with our lead product candidate, tovorafenib (DAY101) and our other product candidates.
-These side effects included acneiform rash, anemia, headache, muscle pain, nausea and fatigue.
+These side effects included maculopapular rash, anemia, headache, elevation in blood creatinine phosphokinase (CPK), nausea, and fatigue.